rackerlabs/otter/api-docs/rst/dev-guide/general-api-info/index.rst

+.. _general-api-info:

 General API information
 -------------------------

 Ideas explained here are relevant to all operations of the API.
 See the :ref:`API Reference <api-reference>` for details about specific operations.

-The Auto Scale API is implemented using a RESTful web service interface.
+The Autoscale API is implemented using a RESTful web service interface.
-Like other products in the Rackspace Cloud suite, Auto Scale shares a common token-based authentication system that allows seamless access between products and services.
+Like other products in the Rackspace Cloud suite, Autoscale shares a common token-based authentication system that allows seamless access between products and services.